Crayola Announces First Class of Global Ambassadors Ahead of Annual Celebration of Creativity in Schools

 Crayola Creativity Week Jan.
 26 - Feb.1 set to engage millions of students, educators and parents around the world in the transformative power of creativity

 EASTON, Pa., Jan.
 20, 2026 /PRNewswire/ -- Crayola announced today its inaugural group of Creativity Week Global Ambassadors, 31 schools from around the world selected to showcase how creativity fuels learning and builds positive school culture.
-The schools were chosen from more than 1,200 applicants in 11 countries, including the United States, New Zealand, Australia, Canada, Italy, Ireland, United Kingdom, Mexico, Hong Kong, Philippines, and Malaysia.
+The schools were chosen from more than 1,200 applicants in 11 countries and regions, including the United States, New Zealand, Australia, Canada, Italy, Ireland, United Kingdom, Mexico, Hong Kong SAR, Philippines, and Malaysia.

 The brand synonymous with color, self-expression, and creativity introduced the Global Ambassador Program to mark the fifth year of Crayola Creativity Week taking place Jan.
 26 through Feb.
 1. The schools will represent more than 127,000 schools from over 70% of the world's countries that have already signed up to participate in the free, virtual event that provides educators and parents with resources to nurture children's creativity and gives children the tools to bring their ideas to life.